AiXia520/MLWSE/README.md

 2. Run `python plot_friedman.py`, get ` CD diagrams of the algorithms`;

 #### Parameter Sensitivity Evaluation
-We analyzed the parameter sensitivity of MLWSE-L1 and MLWSE-L21 by conducting experiments on the Emotions and GpositiveGO datasets. you can use the following steps:
+We analyzed the parameter sensitivity of MLWSE-L1 and MLWSE-L21 by conducting experiments on the Emotions and GpositiveGO datasets.
+The detailed results can be found in `result/stacking_tune_parameter.xls` and `result/stacking_tune_parameter2.xls`.
+You can use the following steps:
 1. `cd root/`;
 2. Run `python lasso_stacking_tune_parameter.py`, get `parameter sensitivity results`;
 3. Run `python lasso_stacking2_tune_parameter.py`, get `parameter sensitivity results`;

 #### Convergence Evaluation
 We analysis convergence of MLWSE-L1 and MLWSE-L21 by conducting experiments on the Emotions, Scene, Yeast and VirusGO datasets.
-The detailed results can be found in `result/stacking_iter_loss` and `result/stacking2_iter_loss`.
+The detailed results can be found in `result/stacking_iter_loss.xls` and `result/stacking2_iter_loss.xls`.
 You can also get result by using the following steps:
 1. `cd root/`;
 2. Run `python lasso_stacking.py`, get `MLWSE-L1 iter loss `;
-3. Run `python lasso_stacking2.py`, get `MLWSE-L21 iter losss;
+3. Run `python lasso_stacking2.py`, get `MLWSE-L21 iter losss`;